 Winter fuel payments for winter 2016/17

-For a person born on or before 6 January 1952 and living in the UK throughout the week of 21 September 2015 (please note, these dates change every year), living alone, or living with other people who do not qualify for a winter payment £200 (one-off payment).
+This year, for a person born on or before 6 January 1952 and living in the UK throughout the week of 21 September 2015 (please note, these dates change every year), living alone, or living with other people who do not qualify for a winter payment, £200 (one-off payment).

 For a person receiving Pension credit, income-based Jobseeker's allowance (JSA), or income-related Employment and support allowance (ESA), £200.
 Please note the husband/wife or civil partner living with the person will not be entitled to a payment.